From the moment I stepped onto the path leading into Hobbiton, I knew I was in for a treat.

 Hobbiton is located on the Alexander farm, just outside of Matamata, New Zealand.
 This farm is home to around 13,000 sheep and 300 Angus beef cattle on 1250 acres of gorgeous land.
 Peter Jackson was incredibly lucky to find this location on his aerial search of New Zealand.
 His scout knocked on the door during half-time of a game with the All-Blacks.
-Had it not been half-time, Mr. Alexander may never have answered the door…No Hobbiton as we know it today.
+Had it not been half-time, Mr. Alexander may never have answered the door…meaning there would not have been Hobbiton as we know it today.
 Frankly, I cannot imagine it any other way.

 Not seeing Hobbiton as we approached on the bus turned out to be the best thing that could have happened.
 When we turned the corner on the path into Hobbiton, we were greeted with an amazing sight.
 I had gone from the regular world, straight into Middle Earth.
 Straight into the Shire.

 Walking on the paths in Hobbiton was surreal.
 Everywhere I stepped I was greeted with amazing sights, from simple to complicated.
 Almost everything in the garden and on display in terms of food was actually edible (although we couldn’t eat it).
 Our tour guide said that they actually employed full-time gardeners to keep everything in check .